richmahn/en_tn/dan/front/intro.md

 1. Belshazzar's feast and the writing on the wall (5:1-31)
 1. Daniel in the den of lions (6:1–28)
 1. Daniel's vision of four beasts (7:1–28)
-1. Daniel's vision of a ram and goat (8:1–27)
+1. Daniel's vision of a ram and a goat (8:1–27)
 1. Daniel prays and Gabriel answers (9:1–23)
 1. Daniel's vision of seventy weeks (9:24–27)
 1. Daniel's vision of a man (10:1–11:1)